 Distance from Property Line

+One of the most common triggers for fire-rated construction is an ADU’s proximity to the property line.
 When an ADU is located within 6 feet of a property line, fire-rated construction is typically required to mitigate the risk of fire spreading to adjacent properties.
 This requirement applies to both walls and overhangs, as they must be designed to withstand fire exposure for a specified duration.

 Stacked or Adjacent Units